-In conclusion extending the RFA for another 20 years will a total disaster for the Tasmanian economy, jobs, forest ecosystems, threatened species, climate mitigation, water management and forest tourism.
-Extending the RFA with minimal change fails to acknowledge that the RFA or equivalent needs a complete overhaul.
-We must learn from the mistakes of the past.

-The RFA should not be exempt from the EPBC Act

-The present RFA must be scrapped and not extended for 20 more years.
+In conclusion, extending the RFA for another 20 years is a total disaster for the Tasmanian economy, jobs, forest ecosystems, threatened species, climate mitigation, water management and forest tourism.
+Extending the RFA without change or minimal change fails to acknowledge that the RFA or equivalent needs a complete overhaul.
+We need to learn from the mistakes of the past 20 years.
+The RFA should not be exempt from the EPBC Act.
+The Forest Practices Code needs to be rewritten so as put forest ecosystem function and management above the present industrial logging practices that are driving threatened species to extinction.
+The RFA should not be extended without a thorough review and reappraisal of the efficacy of the present reserve system and the design of a new reserve system for the 21st century so as to build in resilience that accounts for the impact of dangerous climate change.
+The present RFA should be scrapped and not extended.